Signatures of dynamical activity in the hot gas profiles of groups and clusters in the FLAMINGO simulations: Dynamical State Across Mass Redshift

 \subsection{Relaxed and disturbed states at low redshift}

 Similar to the recent study by \cite{towler2023splashback}, we make use of corner plots to visualize the degree of correlation between each dynamical indicator pair for each ($M_\mathrm{500c}$, $z$) sample.
 Whilst \cite{towler2023splashback} focused on the Fiducial L1\_m9 and L2p8\_m9 simulation, we extend our analysis to the higher resolution m8 run.
 Fig. \ref{fig:corrs_m8} shows the corner plots for the group [13.5-14] (top) and large cluster [14.5-15] (bottom) samples along with their correlation coefficients at $z = 0$.
-While both mass bins exhibit qualitatively similar trends, the Pearson coefficients are lower for the smaller objects, likely reflecting the fact that groups are generally in a more relaxed state at low redshifts.
-Such correlation ``wash out'' could also be driven by astrophysical processes such as feedback.
+While both mass bins exhibit qualitatively similar trends the Pearson coefficients are lower for the groups.
+Such correlation ``wash out'' is likely driven by astrophysical processes such as feedback.
 We find general agreement with \cite{towler2023splashback} and also with a study that focused on similar dynamical probes by \cite{dariush2010}.
 They highlight how the magnitude gap alone was unable to locate the majority of the fossils in their sample of simulated galaxy groups.
 Given our results so far, we can ascribe this problem to the fact that $\Mstar$ -- like our other dynamical state indicators-- exhibits weak correlations in groups.
 Clusters, on the other hand, typically experience more recent mergers and are less influenced by baryonic processes such as feedback.

 Our X-ray-related probes: concentration and centroid shift, present contrasting results.
 While their correlations remain relatively strong in high-mass objects, concentration exhibits substantially weaker correlations than centroid shift in groups.
 Given this latter quantity is measured using ratios of central and outer apertures around the centres of haloes, AGN feedback affecting the ICM near it could produce an extended hotter gas region, reducing this ratio in groups.